Updated December 2025

 What does multimodal authority mean for content strategy?

-- Platform-specific optimization for each AI system's preferences
+- Platform-specific optimization should align with each AI system’s preferences.

 Trust, Accuracy, and Legal Issues